 Using our website

-We use Google Analytics to collect standard web log information about the audience we’re reaching and behaviour of visitors, such as number of people viewing a particular page.
+We use Google products to collect standard web log information about the audience we’re reaching and behaviour of visitors, such as number of people viewing a particular page.
 This information is processed anonymously; we don’t identify anyone.
 We use it to improve our website and give you a better browsing experience.
 We may use your IP address to help diagnose problems with our server and to administer our website.